-For this reason, months ago, I was very surprised that our prior father entrusted to me the cataloguing and reproduction of an esoteric manuscript in Latin, dating at first sight to the first years after Christ, known as “Fish Manuscript”, officially considered apocryphal and blasphemous before he even came to us and of which nobody seemed to want to care too much.
+For this reason, months ago, I was very surprised that our prior father entrusted to me the cataloguing and reproduction of an esoteric manuscript in Latin, dating at first sight to the first years after Christ, known as “Fish Manuscript”, officially considered apocryphal and blasphemous before it even came to us and of which nobody seemed to want to care too much.

 It was rumoured that it dealt in explicit terms with the moment of Satan’s rebellion against God.

-Usually, these tasks are entrusted to positions much more specific than mine, to people more educated and prepared than me, while at best I am only the custodian of the work of these more capable confreres.
+Usually, these tasks are entrusted to much more specific roles than mine, to more educated and prepared people than me, while at best I am only the custodian of the work of these more capable confreres.
 The assignment was passed to me almost casually as if it were routine when it was my first job in this sense and I already felt all the responsibility for it.
 It was, moreover, a very ancient text and, in my humble opinion, certainly precious.
 Instead, it was made clear to me that the importance of that text was purely historical dating and that the sooner I did that task, the sooner I would be free to return to my usual occupations.

-So I set about my task with all the attention of the case.
+So I set about my work with all the attention of the case.
 There was no detail of the unknown author.
 This is why I thought it was important to date the text historically.
-The only trace available to me, for what already looked like difficult research work, was a sort of epigraph in Latin, probably added much later than the original text, but written in a sort of Arabic style, with influences not better defined between the kabbalistic and the astrological, which referred to the unknown author.
+The only trace available to me, for what already looked like a difficult research work, was a sort of epigraph in Latin, probably added much later than the original text, but written in a sort of Arabic style, with influences not better defined between the kabbalistic and the astrological, which referred to the unknown author.

 The inscription said:

 In the light of Sadalmelik,

 arose he who opened the doors